 Open-Baffle EQ and Carver style Holographic Generator (can be bypassed)

-Below is that actual measured frequency response of the crossover
+Below is the actual measured frequency response of the crossover

 The midrange part is lower because of an efficiency difference.